Saican/ZML/readme.txt

 	Keywords - define block sections of the definition: tag - a ZML tag.
 This may be opened with brackets and further information added. attribute - this defines the start of an attribute list that must be opened with brackets.

-	Flags - allow the parser to handle certain situations according to the meaning of the flag.
-		    Flags function as a means of error correction and customization.
-The flags of the object in the tree take precedence over any descendents unless otherwise specified.

-		addtype - this means if another tag is parsed with the same name, its data is added to this one, with possible overwrite, to resolve the conflict.
-		overwrite - this means the conflict will be resolved by completely overwriting this tag with the incoming tag's data. obeyincoming - this means the tag's flags are superseded by any incoming tag.
-This tag's flags are obeyed if a conflicting tag does not specifiy means of conflict resolution.

-		Note that "addtype" and "overwrite" are mutually exclusive.
-You can only do one or the other.
-		No conflict resolution flag implies strict resolution, which means the incoming tag is discarded as a likely copy, or the base definition should not be modified.

 	Type Words - these result in an enumeration internally that determine what type the data is handled as.
 		These are written in double quotes, as strings: